aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 AWS Amplify analytics category work with Amazon Pinpoint, a service that allows you to collect data about user actions in your app and create targeted campaigns.

-To add Pinpoint analytics to your application, first, you need to import AWS Amplify library and the configuration file into your app.
+To add Pinpoint analytics to your application, first, you need to import the AWS Amplify library and the configuration file into your app.

 Open *src/main.ts* and make the following changes, which will use the *aws-exports.js* config file that the AWS Mobile CLI created in your application directory.